DmitriySalnikov/godot_qoi/addons/qoi/README.md

 This is a QOI ([Quite OK Image Format](https://github.com/phoboslab/qoi)) wrapper for Godot Engine.
 This addon will allow you to read, write, encode and decode images to or from the QOI format.

+This is a GDNative library.
+Includes precompiled binaries for `Windows` and `Linux`, but it must compile for each platform which Godot Engine supports.

 ## Support

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I53VZ2D)